Luis Castillo traded to Mariners by Reds for 4 prospects - KVIA

 Luis Castillo traded to Mariners by Reds for 4 prospects

+SEATTLE (AP) — After more than two decades without a playoff appearance, the Seattle Mariners made a clear statement Friday night they intend to see their postseason drought come to an end this year.

-HOUSTON (AP) — The Seattle Mariners acquired the top starting pitcher on the trade market Friday night, getting All-Star Luis Castillo from the payroll-paring Cincinnati Reds for four minor league prospects.
+The Mariners acquired perhaps the top starting pitcher on the trade market, getting All-Star Luis Castillo from the payroll-paring Cincinnati Reds for four minor league prospects.

 Seattle has not been to the playoffs since 2001, the longest postseason drought in the four major North American professional sports.

-“He’s one of the best pitchers in the game — he’s really established himself as a dominant starter,” Mariners manager Scott Servais said.
+“He’s one of the best pitchers in the game.
+He’s really established himself as a dominant starter,” Mariners manager Scott Servais said in Houston.
 “We’ve got a chance to do something really big here this year.
 You have to step out and take a chance once in a while if you ultimately want to get the reward, take a little risk.
 Dominant starting pitcher, and I’m anxious to meet him.”

 Seattle won its final 14 games before the All-Star break, one short of the longest winning streak in team history and the best run by any club heading into the break since 1933.
 But the Mariners are 3-5 since, following an 11-1 loss at Houston on Friday night.